orbisgis/geoclimate/docs/data_formating/DATA_FORMATING.md

-The purpose of this module is to format the data from M1 in order to feed M3.
+The purpose of this module is to format the data coming from M1 in order to feed M3.
 As such, it allows the following two tasks in particular:
 - [enrich the data](#Data-enrichment), in particular when there is missing values, based on pre-established rules.
 It concerns the add of a [primary key](#primary-key-) to input tables as well as the rules on [buildings](#building-rules-), [roads](#road-rules-) and [vegetation](#vegetation-rules-) surfaces.

 - [control data quality](#Quality-controls), on [buildings](#On-buildings), [roads](#On-roads), [railways](#On-railways), [vegetation areas](#On-vegetation-areas) and [hydrographic areas](#On-hydrographic-areas) layers.